insin/validators/README.rst

 ``RegexValidator(options)``
 ---------------------------

-Creates a validator which walidates that input matches a regular expression.
+Creates a validator which validates that input matches a regular expression.

 Options which can be passed are: